influxdata/influxdb/CONTRIBUTING.md

 ### Enabling logging in tests

-To enable logging to stderr during a run of `cargo test` set the Rust `RUST_LOG` environment varable.
+To enable logging to stderr during a run of `cargo test` set the Rust `RUST_LOG` environment variable.
 For example, to see all INFO messages:

 ```shell
 RUST_LOG=info cargo test --workspace